Health Library

 Causes of acute pancreatitis may include:

-- Trauma to the pancreas (such as a strong blow to the belly)
+• Injury to the abdomen from a fall or a strong blow to the belly

 In some cases, however, the cause of acute pancreatitis is not known.

 Acute pancreatitis usually goes away quickly, within a week.
-But it is important to recognize the symptoms early and seek medical care in order to lessen the risk of complications.
+But it is important to recognize the symptoms early and get medical care to lessen the risk of complications.

 Other symptoms include: